 The central dogma of molecular biology deals with the detailed residue-by-residue transfer of sequential information.
 It states that such information cannot be transferred from protein to either protein or nucleic acid.
 (F.H.C.
 Crick, 1970)

-Unfortunately, there’s second version of the Central Dogma that’s very popular even though it’s historically incorrect.
+Unfortunately, there’s a second version of the Central Dogma that’s very popular even though it’s historically incorrect.
 This version is the simplistic DNA → RNA → protein pathway that was published by Jim Watson in the first edition of The Molecular Biology of the Gene (Watson, 1965).
 Watson’s version differs from Crick’s because Watson describes the two-step (DNA → RNA and RNA → protein) pathway as the Central Dogma.
 It has long been known that these conflicting versions have caused confusion among students and scientists (Darden and Tabery, 2005; Thieffry, 1998).
 I argue that as teachers we should teach the correct version, or, at the very least, acknowledge that there are conflicting versions of the Central Dogma of Molecular Biology.

 Announcing the (Premature) Death of the Central Dogma